oscar-franzen/alona/README.md

 pip3 install .
 ```

+# Input files
+The input file is a single gene expression matrix in plain text format.
+The header of the matrix are barcodes and the first column are gene symbols.
+Fields should be separated by tabs, commas or spaces (but not a mix).
+The file can be compressed with zip, gzip or bzip2.
+In addition, data can also be in [Matrix Market](https://math.nist.gov/MatrixMarket/) format (a format popular in [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/)), consisting of three files (one file for the actual data values, a second file for barcodes and a third file for gene symbols), which must be bundled together in a `tar` file (can be compressed with gzip or not).

 # Usage example
 Here is one example of calling the pipeline using the data set [GSM3689776](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSM3689776&format=file&file=GSM3689776%5Fmouse%5F10X%5Fmatrix%2Etxt%2Egz).
 ```bash